 On January 2, 1982, Jennifer was born premature and lifeless.
 Nevertheless, her parents did not lose hope.
 They did not pray a complicated prayer with formal language.
 Their prayer was simple.
 They humbly prayed, “Jesus help.”
 After the doctors had given up all hope for Jennifer’s survival and began focusing their attention on her mom, she began to cough like a little kitten.
 Jennifer was alive.

 Although Jennifer experienced many difficulties in the weeks that followed, God performed a miracle.
 The doctors said Jennifer would likely have cognitive difficulties, even if she survived.
 God had a different plan.
 Jennifer graduated from the University of Florida with a Bachelor of Arts degree in English, and then she earned a 4.0 GPA when completing her Master of Science degree in English Education through Nova Southeastern University.
 Jennifer is living proof that when God performs a miracle, He does it right!

 Jennifer knows that God has a dream for her life.
 Whether she is on stage singing solo, singing with her dad as a duet, speaking at churches and other locations around the globe, or serving in her roles as an K-5 elementary teacher at Suwannee Virtual School and an adjunct English professor for Toccoa Falls College, she knows God will always guide her footsteps in everything she does.
 She is grateful for the talents God has given her and she strives to use them for His glory every single day.
 God has blessed her with the ability to play the piano and drums.
-She has served as a Group Leader for Women of Faith as well.
+She plays the drums at Westside Baptist Church and serves as the Women's Ministry Leader.
 Most recently, Jennifer produced her first music video featuring an original song titled, "Follow Hope."
 You can watch this video at www.cwrmusic.org.